Bidwell, Ohio

-Bidwell is a small unincorporated community in northwestern Springfield Township, Gallia County, Ohio, United States, and is often associated with the nearby community of Porter.
-Although unincorporated, it has its own ZIP Code of 45614.
-Bidwell is located eleven miles from the county seat, Gallipolis, at an elevation of 682 feet (208 m).
+Bidwell is a small unincorporated community in northwestern Springfield Township, Gallia County, Ohio, United States, Although unincorporated, it has its own ZIP Code of 45614.
+Bidwell is located eleven miles from the county seat, Gallipolis.
+It is at an elevation of 735 feet.

 Bidwell is part of the Point Pleasant, WV–OH Micropolitan Statistical Area.

 History

 The community of Bidwell was founded in 1881 under the name Blaccock, after the arrival of the Crispus Attucks, Hocking Valley, and Toledo Railroad.
-Charles Heatly (1809-1888) owned the property where the new station was located.
+Charles Heatly (1809–1888) owned the property where the new station was located.
 His home still stands nearby.
 Porter Station was built in Heatly as a means of transportation of passengers and freight, which led to its later expansion and the source of the name of the neighboring village of Porter.
 Circa 1900, Heatly changed its name to Bidwell in honor of John Bidwell, the Prohibition Party's presidential candidate in 1892.

 The village expanded in the early 20th century, eventually including several mills and stores.
 The railroad tracks have since been decommissioned and turned into a bicycle path that spans much of Gallia County, but the former site of the station itself is commemorated by an Ohio historical marker.